How To Use TTX Gym

 File Structure

-The configuration file is structured into stages, variables, questions, facilitator prompts, and content.
-Each type has specific indicators to denote its purpose.
+The configuration file is structured into stages, which contain information content along with optional questions, facilitator prompts, and discussion points.
+Each 'content' type has specific indicators to denote its purpose (see 'Key-Value Variables' below for more info).

 1. Stages